tangrammer/cryogen-blog/resources/templates/md/pages/about.md

 ### juxt.pro
 **Last 6 months**

 I had the chance to telework with [JUXT](https://github.com/juxt/) (a Londoner company, one of the most important clojurian  european companies).
-During this time I worked very closed with one of the founders [Malcolm Sparks](https://github.com/malcolmsparks) making serious contributions to [juxt/cylon](https://github.com/juxt/cylon), [juxt/modular](https://github.com/juxt/cylon)
-During this time and very related to juxt/modular, I've worked in customizing [stuartsierra/component](https://github.com/stuartsierra/component) systems.
-Two reasons took me there, firstly Malcolm Sparks needed co-dependency to refine juxt/modular design and the other reason was my interest in getting real time visualization of component system calls.
+During this time I worked very closed with one of the founders [Malcolm Sparks](https://github.com/malcolmsparks) making serious contributions to [juxt/cylon](https://github.com/juxt/cylon), [juxt/modular](https://github.com/juxt/cylon).
+Also I was working in customizing [stuartsierra/component](https://github.com/stuartsierra/component) systems.
+Two reasons took me there, firstly co-dependency was needed to refine juxt/modular design and the other reason was my interest in getting real time visualization of component system calls.
 As a result of this research I've written a few tools and libs that I detail below:

 * [tangrammer/co-dependency](https://github.com/tangrammer/co-dependency) lets you use Reverse Dependency Injection
 * [milesian/BigBang](https://github.com/milesian/BigBang) compose component/update(s)-system in component/start invocation time
 * [milesian/aop](https://github.com/milesian/aop) uses AOP in stuartsierra/component systems